ucdavis-bioinformatics-training/2021-June-RNA-Seq-Analysis/base/welcome.md

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are comitted to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).